chuckcscccl/Fussless/README.md

 Although the makefile will call rustlr on the grammar, we recommend rustlr be called separately so that it's clear if there's anything wrong with the grammar.

-##### Manaul Build Steps.

-To facilitate the adaptation of Fussless on other developmen platforms, we detail the steps that the makefile takes.

-To build and test a specific example, do the following:

-1. Run **rustlr test1.grammar -fsharp** (with optionally a -o directory/) at a shell prompt.
-This will create a file 'test1parser.fs' and a file 'test1.lex'

-2. compile the generated parser: **fsharpc test1parser.fs -r RuntimeParser.dll**

-3. Build the generated lexer:
-   - lex.exe test1.lex   (where lex.exe is the CsLex executable)
-   - mcs test1_lex.cs /t:library /r:absLexer.dll

-4. Build and run the test program:
-   - **fsharpc test1main.fs -r test1parser.dll -r test1_lex.dll**
-   - (mono) test1main.exe  (enter 3+2*5 or similar expression at the prompt)

 <p>